poetaster/arduinoMI/README.md

 Ports of mutable intstruments eurorack code to arduino.

 Current status, 15.05.2025:
-* braids works well
+* braids works well on the RP2040/RP2350
-* tides works well, or so I believe
+* tides works well, or so I believe on RP2040/RP2350
-* rings is working well with a polyphony of 3
+* rings is working well with a polyphony of 4 on RP2350
-* elements struggles a bit and I'm just favouring rings
+* elements RP2350 only
-* plaits has voices that are not rendering properly but about 2/3s work fine.
+* plaits works fine on the RP2350 only

 This port was possible because of the work of Volker Boehm to bring MI modules to supercollider: https://github.com/v7b1/mi-UGens Very cool.